-Remember to find a food act verifier to conduct your food business verification.
+Remember to find a Food Act verifier to conduct your new food business verification.
 This is a recognised person who can verify that you are using the correct food safety rules and plan and that it is well implemented at your site.
 The My Food Rules will tell who can do your verification.
 Reach out to us if you need further advice, we can recommend a suitable verifier and Certification Body to you.

 How to Register Your Food Business with MPI or Your Local Council?